 • Decreased basket abandonment.
 The element of human interaction gives consumers that final push to make a purchase.

 • Stronger customer connections.
-Associates are able to get to know consumers better than ever, with the opportunity to chat and answer questions.
+Associates can get to know consumers better than ever with the opportunity to chat and answer questions.

 • Tailored interactions.
-Consumers can book a consultation in advance and detail exactly what it is they are looking for, from the comfort of their own home.
+Consumers can book a consultation in advance and detail exactly what they are looking for from the comfort of their own homes.

 Tech trends to be excited about

-Augmented reality offers endless eCommerce opportunity and is set to take the industry by storm.
+Augmented reality offers endless eCommerce opportunities and is set to take the industry by storm.
 AR in eCommerce allows shoppers to overlay products in their chosen settings.
 See how your new sofa will look in your living room with the Argos AR-enabled app, try on a pair of glasses with Specsavers, or even see how you’d look sporting a new hairstyle with Garnier.
-It helps customers to make confident purchase decisions through the visualisation of products in their intended locations.
+It helps customers make confident purchase decisions by visualising products in their intended locations.

-Take eCommerce to the next level and give customers the instore experience, without stepping foot out of the door.
-Virtual showrooms are allowing customers to explore and click on specific products to see more in-depth information, from the comfort of their own homes.
+Take eCommerce to the next level and give customers the in-store experience without stepping out the door.
+Virtual showrooms allow customers to explore and click on specific products to see more in-depth information from the comfort of their homes.

-We’ll be bringing you more on emerging technology and trends including personalisation, AI and machine learning, voice search and mobile first experience.
-We have no doubt that each of these trends and technologies will be considered by your competitors to differentiate themselves and accelerate ahead of the competition.
-If you are really looking to scale, you should be considering Adobe Commerce as the driving force, underpinning your eCommerce strategy.
+We’ll discuss emerging technology and trends, including personalisation, AI and machine learning, voice search and mobile-first experience.
+We do not doubt that your competitors will consider each of these trends and technologies to differentiate themselves and accelerate ahead of the competition.
+If you want to scale, you should consider Adobe Commerce as the driving force underpinning your eCommerce strategy.

-It’s crucial that you have a platform with the fluidity to adapt and evolve to meet the ever-changing environment and the increasing demands of your consumer.
-To learn more about Adobe Commerce, arrange a demo or discuss your requirements, contact us today.
+You must have a platform with the fluidity to adapt and evolve to meet your consumer’s ever-changing environment and increasing demands.
+Contact us today to learn more about Adobe Commerce, arrange a demo, or discuss your requirements.